• Skip to primary navigation

 • Compare award flight pricing in the Chase Ultimate Rewards Travel Portal.

-Points earned with the Sapphire Preferred and the Ink Preferred can be redeemed for 1.25 cents per point.
+Points earned with the Chase Sapphire Preferred and the Ink Preferred can be redeemed for 1.25 cents per point.

 Combine this added value you get as a cardholder with a flight deal and the award flight you want just might cost fewer points than if you transfer to an airline partner.